Camping in the Brecon Beacons

 In addition to the mountain ranges making the Park a camping walkers’ paradise, the Offa’s Dyke Pathcrossing the eastern border and the Taff Trail heading south from Brecon add to the appeal.

 The Brecon Beacons National Park is an international Dark Sky Reserve and The Brecon Beacons National Park Visitor Centre near Libanus hosts regular stargazing events.
 For this reason Rhandirmwyn which is located in the heart of the Brecon Beacons is a popular and dynamic campsite.

-Things to do from the campsite
+Things to do in the Brecon Beacons

 Head south from Rhandirmwyn Club campsite to the Usk Reservoir in the National Park.
 An eight mile trail wends its way around the shore, perfect for walkers and cyclists.
 Fishing is available here too.
 The nearby Glasfyndd Forest also has great walking and cycling tracks.
 Head past Brecon on the A40 from Rhandirmwyn Club Site to Llangorse Lake for boating and fishing.
 The nearby activity centre numerous indoor and outdoor fun for all ages from horse riding to zip wires.

 The Brecon County Show is held annually on the first Saturday in August and the Brecon Jazz Festival is also held annually in early August.

 Places to visit

 Head south from Rhandirmwyn for the subterranean world of the National Showcaves Centre for Wales.
 As well as the caves, you can visit the dinosaur park, shire horse centre and iron age village.
 The 13th century hillside Carreg Cennen Castle is south of the Club Site near the village of Trapp.